Maxul/Awesome-SGX-Open-Source/Academy.md

 ## Session 8: ML Training and Inference

+- SOTER: Guarding Black-box Inference for General Neural Networks at the Edge, ATC 2022

 - DarKnight: An Accelerated Framework for Privacy and Integrity Preserving Deep Learning Using Trusted Hardware, MICRO 2021

 - Citadel: Protecting Data Privacy and Model Confidentiality for Collaborative Learning, SoCC 2021